Patagonia, Argentina – Chile

 Mount Fitz Roy, or Cerro Chaltén as some folks call it, stands tall in Los Glaciares National Park.
 Its bumpy outline is super popular with people who dig hiking and climbing.
 The main things to do include:

-• Laguna de los Tres Trek: This tough walk pays off with awesome views of the mountain top.
+• Laguna de los Tres Trek: This challenging walk pays off with excellent mountain top views.

-• El Chaltén: This cool mountain village gets called “trekking capital of Argentina” a lot.
+• El Chaltén: This cool mountain village is called the “trekking capital of Argentina” a lot.

 The Fjords of Chilean Patagonia

-Chile’s fjords are this cool maze of water channels, with giant cliffs and ice rivers on each side.
+Chile’s fjords are an incredible maze of water channels, with giant cliffs and ice rivers on each side.
 You gotta check out:

-• Pumalín Park: It’s one of the biggest places in the world for nature to chill.
+• Pumalín Park: It’s one of the most significant places in the world for nature to chill.

 • San Rafael Glacier: You can get there by boat, and it’s this mind-blowing chunk of ice.